MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-proxy-internet.md

 ## Confirm Microsoft Monitoring Agent (MMA) Service URL Requirements

-Please see the following guidance to eliminate the wildcard (*) requirement for your specific environment when using the Microsoft Monitoring Agent (MMA) for previous versions of Windows (Windows 7 SP1, Windows 8.1 and Windows Server 2008 R2 SP1, 2012 R2 and 2016):
+Please see the following guidance to eliminate the wildcard (*) requirement for your specific environment when using the Microsoft Monitoring Agent (MMA) for previous versions of Windows.

-1. Onboard a previous operating system with the Microsoft Monitoring Agent (MMA) into Microsoft Defender for Endpoint (please refer to [Onboard previous versions of Windows on Microsoft Defender ATP](https://go.microsoft.com/fwlink/p/?linkid=2010326)).
+1. Onboard a previous operating system with the Microsoft Monitoring Agent (MMA) into Microsoft Defender for Endpoint (for more information, see [Onboard previous versions of Windows on Microsoft Defender ATP](https://go.microsoft.com/fwlink/p/?linkid=2010326) and [Onboard Windows servers](configure-server-endpoints.md#windows-server-2008-r2-sp1-windows-server-2012-r2-and-windows-server-2016).

 2. Ensure the machine is successfully reporting into the Microsoft Defender Security Center portal.